 However, most startups have more than one lead magnet with different value propositions so they can maximize their lead generation.

 Neil Patel wrote a great article for QuickSprout on conversion rate optimization strategies for lead magnets.
-I believe you would find it useful and you can find it here.

 At the end of the quiz, users are asked to enter their email address to get additional resources pertinent to the quiz or perhaps a free guide.
 This type of lead magnet mirrors a content upgrade, which you will learn more about in #6 of this post.